AdamSzczotka/AdamSzczotka/README.md

  🌱 I’m currently learning **Python, Django, Docker**

-⚡ Fun fact **Game of Thrones Night's Watch cloaks are made from Ikea rugs**
+⚡ Fun fact **The term “bug” to describe a glitch in a system originated when a moth caused a malfunction in an early computer.**

  </div>